daigofuji/aaja25-schedule/README.md

 see memo.md for more details

+# Github pages

+To deploy, simply run `npm run deploy` in the root directory. which will push contents of /dist to the `gh-pages` branch.

 # Vite + React

+This project was made with Node v20.19.0.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.